Frequently Asked Questions

-I go to Tara at the Waverly Salon in Scottsdale.
+I go to Tara at Hainsworth & Co.
 She’s amazing!

 DO YOU WEAR HAIR EXTENSIONS?

 Yes.
-I wear them for a little added length and volume (they are great for braids).
-I wear Laced Hair weft extensions in #18/22 and #8/613.
+I wear them for added length and volume (they are great for braids).
+I wear hand-tied weft extensions.

 HOW DO YOU CURL YOUR HAIR?